Recent Incidence Rates and Trends of Breast Cancer in the USA

 Ductal carcinoma in situ (DCIS) is a very early stage non-invasive breast cancer.
 DCIS is the most common in-situ breast cancer diagnosed.

 A diagnosis of DCIS indicates that breast carcinoma is present, but has not yet infiltrated the lining of the breast ducts.
-There are many different types and grades of DCIS, most of which are not life threatening.
-Prognosis for DCIS is excellent.
+There are many different types and grades of DCIS, most of which are not life-threatening.
+The Prognosis for DCIS is excellent.

 Prior to 1980, DCIS was rarely diagnosed.
 But with advances in breast cancer screening procedures and increased participation in screening mammography DCIS is more frequently diagnosed.